hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer-cloud/

+= 4.4.1 =
+* fixed: ExactDN srcset fill replaces images with first image on page

+= 4.4.0 =
+* added: preserve animations in GIF images during resize operations
+* added: ExactDN will fill in srcset/sizes attributes for all images based on detected width for better mobile support
+* added: configuration options in the settings page for several "hidden" ExactDN options
+* changed: Alt WebP still depends on jQuery, but jQuery can be loaded in async or defer mode
+* changed: Remove Metadata option has been renamed, if you previously had it configured as an override (JPEGTRAN_COPY), please use the new name: EWWW_IMAGE_OPTIMIZER_METADATA_REMOVE
+* changed: ExactDN uses premium compression by default
+* fixed: regression with ExactDN and max-width style attributes
+* fixed: WP esc_url mangles ExactDN urls
+* fixed: WebP images missing from S3 when using WP Offload S3
+* fixed: PDF uploads with S3 Uploads plugin
+* deprecated: PHP 5.5 support will be removed in the next major release (version 4.5)
+* removed: PHP 5.4 no longer supported

 = 4.3.2 =
 * changed: prevent dynamic JS/CSS urls within wp-admin/ from being rewritten by ExactDN
 * fixed: auto-convert PNG to JPG was running on images with transparency